Web5design/boron.tmtheme/README.md

 :+:

-Fully user tested & hacker approved :+: Inspired by the classic Soda, Boron, & Dogs color schemes :+: Named after the magic Higgs Boson
+User tested; hacker approved.
+Inspired by the classic Soda, Boron & Dogs schemes.
+Named after the magic Higgs Particle.

 "Boson puts my code in a new light, & I can still see at night.
 It's a true quantum leap in my workflow - simply sublime!"
 --JT, Sr. Developer from NYC